Rain Garden 500

 Applications are now open for the Rain Garden 500 grants program in the Adelaide region.
 Local government, community organisations, schools, sports and church groups in the Adelaide metro area are eligible to apply.

-Applications for the current round of funding closed on 31 July 2016.
+Applications for the final round of funding closed on 31 May 2017.

-Those applying for FY2017–18 should submit an expression of interest no later than 1 February of the year in which funds will be applied for.
+Those applying for FY2017–18 should submit an expression of interest no later than 1 March in the year which funds will be applied for.
 This will ensure you can be kept informed about upcoming training and information on the Rain Garden 500 project.

 Rain Garden 500 is part of the Catchment to Coast Project, funded through the Australian Government National Landcare Programme.
 It is a 3-year grant program where local councils, community groups, schools, sports clubs, or a group of motivated individuals can apply for funding to build a rain garden in the Adelaide Region.